rankvise logo

 Your marketing communications and PR plan should be the culmination of all previous steps.
 It’s important to keep your target market in mind when writing your GTM strategy, but you also need to think about how you will reach them.

 A good place to start is a SWOT Analysis of your business against its competitors.
 This will help you identify what strengths, weaknesses, opportunities and threats are unique to your business and industry as a whole (and therefore which ones can be addressed).
-You’ll then use this information as the basis for developing an effective marketing communications plan that addresses these strengths or weaknesses in order to encourage customers towards purchasing from you rather than from someone else.

 Who Needs a Go To Market Strategy?